p-martinho/Enumeration/README.md

 - Add the `EnumerationAttribute` (namespace `PMart.Enumeration.Generator.Attributes`) on the class.
 - Add fields of type `private static readonly string` named with the prefix `ValueFor` (this prefix is one of the ways of doing it, as you can check next), that hold the values that will be used to create the enumeration members (check the bellow examples).

-> The fields that are not `private static readonly string` are ignored.
+> The non-fields or fields that are not `private static readonly string` are ignored.

 For example, without the generator, the communication type enumeration was like this: